rfdonnelly/rvs/README.md

 #### Constant Value Variable

-The following declares the variable `a` and initializes it to the value of `0`
+The following declares the variable `a` and defines it to the value of `0`

 ```C
 a = 0;